anilmainali/word-processing/README.md

 ## Fonts
 Fonts should be loaded before opening files since Word does substitutions without saying anything.

-I like the Open Sans Light font.
+I like the Open Sans Light font which tends to save ink when printing although that's irrelevant.
-Its use saves ink.
-But that's irrelevant.

 Open Sans font files have .ttf extension because they are TruType format used on both Mac and Windows.